-Fort Bend County continues to experience the impact of the national economic slowdown.
+The County continues to experience the impact of the national economic slowdown.
 The impact of the slowdown is evident in the reduction in new home sales, a slightly lower increase in the labor force, and an increase in the unemployment rate.
-However, this has not decreased the demand for mobility improvements by the citizens of Fort Bend County.
-The Authority continues to use a conservative approach to the allocation of resources to serve the County's needs in relation to the Toll Road system to ensure that Fort Bend County is prepared as the economic slowdown continues.
-This ongoing conservative approach will not reduce the level of service provided by our Toll Road system to the residents.
+However, this has not decreased the demand for mobility improvements by the citizens of the County.
+The Authority continues to use a conservative approach to the allocation of resources to serve the County's needs in relation to the Toll Road System to ensure that the County is prepared as the economic slowdown continues.
+This ongoing conservative approach will not reduce the level of service provided by our Toll Road System to the residents.